NXP Semiconductors (NASDAQ:NXPI) Shares Purchased by Confluence Wealth Services Inc.

 Analysts Set New Price Targets

 Several analysts have commented on the company.
-JPMorgan Chase & Co. reduced their price objective on NXP Semiconductors from $240.00 to $220.00 and set a “neutral” rating for the company in a research note on Wednesday, November 8th.
-Morgan Stanley cut their target price on NXP Semiconductors from $215.00 to $214.00 and set an “equal weight” rating for the company in a research note on Wednesday, November 8th.
-Evercore ISI cut their target price on NXP Semiconductors from $240.00 to $235.00 in a research note on Thursday, October 5th.
+Needham & Company LLC reduced their price objective on NXP Semiconductors from $250.00 to $230.00 and set a “buy” rating for the company in a research note on Wednesday, November 8th.
 Stifel Nicolaus increased their target price on NXP Semiconductors from $190.00 to $210.00 and gave the stock a “hold” rating in a research note on Tuesday, January 2nd.
+Citigroup downgraded NXP Semiconductors from a “neutral” rating to a “sell” rating and cut their target price for the stock from $216.00 to $150.00 in a research note on Wednesday, November 8th.
+Barclays raised NXP Semiconductors from an “equal weight” rating to an “overweight” rating and increased their target price for the stock from $200.00 to $260.00 in a research note on Tuesday.
 Finally, TD Cowen increased their target price on NXP Semiconductors from $240.00 to $250.00 and gave the stock an “outperform” rating in a research note on Tuesday, December 5th.
 One research analyst has rated the stock with a sell rating, seven have given a hold rating and twelve have issued a buy rating to the company.
 According to MarketBeat, the company presently has an average rating of “Moderate Buy” and a consensus target price of $226.81.

-In other news, CEO Kurt Sievers sold 8,699 shares of the firm’s stock in a transaction on Monday, December 11th.
-The stock was sold at an average price of $218.16, for a total transaction of $1,897,773.84.
-Following the sale, the chief executive officer now owns 208,428 shares in the company, valued at $45,470,652.48.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-In other news, CEO Kurt Sievers sold 8,699 shares of the firm’s stock in a transaction on Monday, December 11th.
-The stock was sold at an average price of $218.16, for a total transaction of $1,897,773.84.
-Following the sale, the chief executive officer now owns 208,428 shares in the company, valued at $45,470,652.48.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, EVP Jennifer Wuamett sold 2,000 shares of the business’s stock in a transaction dated Friday, December 1st.
-The stock was sold at an average price of $204.00, for a total value of $408,000.00.
-Following the sale, the executive vice president now owns 40,349 shares of the company’s stock, valued at approximately $8,231,196.
-The disclosure for this sale can be found here.
-Insiders have sold 22,261 shares of company stock worth $4,776,057 over the last quarter.
-0.13% of the stock is currently owned by insiders.

 NXP Semiconductors N.V. offers various semiconductor products.
 The company's product portfolio includes microcontrollers; application processors, including i.MX application processors, and i.MX 8 and 9 family of applications processors; communication processors; wireless connectivity solutions, such as near field communications, ultra-wideband, Bluetooth low-energy, Zigbee, and Wi-Fi and Wi-Fi/Bluetooth integrated SoCs; analog and interface devices; radio frequency power amplifiers; and security controllers, as well as semiconductor-based environmental and inertial sensors, including pressure, inertial, magnetic, and gyroscopic sensors.